ziishanahmad/ai-fitness-warehouse-qc/README.md

 - Implement the remaining steps such as performing color and condition checks, evolving the AI model, and automating the picture gathering process.
 - Continuously test and refine the AI model to improve its accuracy and efficiency in QC processes.

-Feel free to reach out for any further assistance or customization required for your specific needs.

-Best regards,
-Zeeshan Ahmad